FerrySchuller/REMME-BP-web/README.md

 # REMME-BP-web
-REMME Block Producer by josien.net
+REMME Block Producer Flask app by josien.net

 Dependencies, the code and virtual environment